 I really enjoy a good gaming session with my lad, but it’s becoming more and more frustrating.
-There’s several games he’s bettered me at and he’s only seven years old!
+There are several games he’s better at than me, and he’s only seven years old!
 So how do you beat your kids at video games?
-Here’s my five top tips on gaining the advantage and vanquishing your smaller foes.
+Here are my five top tips on gaining the advantage and vanquishing your smaller foes.
 Prepare to be owned, tiny human!

 Tape Fruit to their Face

 To be honest, you could probably tape anything to your kid’s face and have the same benefits.
 A cloth, some wood, other children.
 The possibilities are endless.

 As it stands, I happened to have fruit handy because, you know, five a day and all that.
 In fact, when you’ve creamed them at Smash Brothers you can all partake of a healthy snack.
 Pictured here are a banana and avocado, health init.

 OK so maybe not as broken as the one in the picture.
 But cheating you say?
 Character building, that’s what I call it.
 If you have a controller somewhere that’s given up, hand it over to your sprog and challenge them to a playoff.